Adults and Aging

 As with all applications of positive behavior support, practices must align with its core features including:

 - Collaboration with employers, coworkers, patrons, staff, families, and professionals

 - Assessing people's skills, work requirements, and other factors that could affect success

-- comprehensive support plans that fit within settings,
+- Comprehensive support plans that fit within and across settings

 Project SEARCH - This resource is dedicated to preparing young people with significant disabilities for success in integrated, competitive employment (free).

 The Self-Determined Career Development Model - This is a product with multiple resources for parents, staff, general public, and people with developmental disabilities designed to increase various important life skills necessary to succeed in the work place based in positive support practices (available for purchase).